 Last month, it was announced that the Micro:bit mini-computer, a circuit board that can be programmed for a variety of creative tasks, including robotics, music and sports activities, is to be sold and used in schools across the world.
 In mid-October, for example, a 10-week Micro:bit challenge was announced in schools across The Netherlands, during which classes will be set a new challenge each week, such as ‘Build your own electric guitar’.
 This is a key advancement in education technology as this comes after one million of the coding devices were given away for free to UK-based schoolchildren earlier this year.

 Virtual and augmented reality headsets, artificial intelligence, real time collaborations and wearable technology are amongst the most significant innovations that we are seeing in edtech today and they are already being introduced into many classrooms.
 For instance, a virtual reality app for biology students, which explores the inner workings of the human body in 3D, is being launched, while artificial intelligence is already playing an important role in learning analytics.

 Despite these impressive and innovative tech tools being introduced, it’s important that schools integrate edtech into the learner journey carefully, otherwise children are at risk of the negative health effects of inactivity, combined with the loss of vital social skills needed to develop and succeed in life.
 One lesson to teach young learners today, is that technology is best used to assist lives as opposed to ruling them.

-Carolyn Savage is Head of International Education at Winter’s International School Finder.
+Carolyn Savage is Head of International Education at Winter’s School Finder.
 Carolyn is passionate about education and has spent 15 years working with children from all around the world.
 She is a third culture kid, whose understanding of the changing face of international education runs deep and she’s keen to help parents find the right schools for their children.